rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### Exact filter

 The [word filter](https://docs.victoriametrics.com/victorialogs/logsql/#word-filter) and [phrase filter](https://docs.victoriametrics.com/victorialogs/logsql/#phrase-filter) return [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field),
 which contain the given word or phrase inside them.
 The message may contain additional text other than the requested word or phrase.
-If you need searching for log messages or [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with the exact value, then use the `exact` filter.
+If you need to search for log messages or [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) with the exact value, then use the `exact` filter.
 For example, the following query returns log messages with the exact value `fatal error: cannot find /foo/bar`:

 ```logsql